charmplusplus/charm/doc/convext/manual.rst

 The basic steps taken when sending a CPM message are:

--  1. The destination-structure is created.
-The first argument to the launcher is a CpmDestination.
+#. **The destination-structure is created.** The first argument to the
+   launcher is a CpmDestination.
 Therefore, before the launcher is invoked, one typically calls a function (like CpmSend) to build the destination-structure.

--  2. The launcher allocates a message-buffer.
-The buffer contains space to hold a function-pointer and the function’s arguments.
+#. **The launcher allocates a message-buffer.** The buffer contains space
+   to hold a function-pointer and the function’s arguments.
 It also contains space for an “envelope”, the size of which is determined by a field in the destination-structure.

--  3. The launcher stores the function-arguments in the message buffer.
+#. **The launcher stores the function-arguments in the message buffer.**
    In doing so, the launcher converts the arguments to a contiguous sequence of bytes.

--  4. The launcher sets the message’s handler.
-For every launcher, there is a matching function called an invoker.
-The launcher’s job is to put the argument data in the message and send the message.
-The invoker\ ’s job is to extract the argument data from the message and call the user’s function.
-The launcher uses ``CmiSetHandler`` to tell Converse to handle the message by calling the appropriate invoker.
+#. **The launcher sets the message’s handler.** For every launcher, there
+   is a matching function called an *invoker* The launcher’s job is to put the argument data in the message and send the message.
+The *invoker*\ ’s job is to extract the argument data from the message and call the user’s function.
+The launcher uses ``CmiSetHandler`` to tell Converse to handle the message by calling the appropriate *invoker*.

--  5. The message is sent, received, and handled.
-The destination-structure contains a pointer to a send-function.
+#. **The message is sent, received, and handled.** The
+   destination-structure contains a pointer to a send-function.
 The send-function is responsible for choosing the message’s destination and making sure that it gets there and gets handled.
 The